cabeln/cabeln.github.io/_posts/2019-04-20-101PowerBiForMarketing.md

 This site provides all the resources that show how to build Marketing Analytics with Power BI and offer templates and frameworks

-- Lets start with an introduction on the data that are available for marketing analytics reporting
+- Lets start with an introduction on [the data that is available for marketing analytics reporting](2019-05-01-Intro-Data for your marketing analytics.md)
 - Then let us introduce the framework available for Power BI reporting
 - You will need to configure your Dynamcis 365 for Marketing organization to expose interaction data
 - And finally allow us to present a rich set of pre-built samples  which you can use as a  starting point for your own marketing analytics.